 where, N is the number of years in the sample, or 95 in this case.

 If annual returns are i.i.d. distributed and are serially uncorrelated, then the variance of the n-year return should be n times that of the one-year return and hence the variance ratio should equal one.
-Values in excess of one indicate that returns are mean reverting whilst ratios below one are consistent with mean averting behaviour.
+Values in excess of one indicate that returns are mean averting whilst ratios below one are consistent with mean reverting behaviour.

 Table 3 reports variance ratios for the 13 countries in our sample with an average reported in the far-right column.
 Over 5-year holding periods for stocks a few countries show values above 1.00 but the mean is 0.86.
-As time frames are lengthened, however, the strength of mean reversion in stock returns becomes much more evident.
+As time frames are lengthened, however, the strength of mean reversion in stock returns becomes much more evident, as the literature has previously shown.
 It is only Italy that shows any evidence of mean averting behaviour on a consistent basis.
 By contrast, bonds behave in almost the exact opposite fashion.
 There is little obvious relationship for 5-year holding periods but as these lengthen the mean averting behaviour of bond returns becomes readily apparent.
 Average variance ratios in excess of 2.00 are recorded for 20-year time frames and longer.
 The 60-40 portfolios once again exhibit characteristics that a more consistent with stocks than bonds in that the tendency is for mean reversion, but this is much weaker than the former alone with the lowest average value observed at 0.83.

 The takeaway from Tables 2 and 3, from the point of view of accumulating a retirement pot and subsequently decumulating it through drawdown, is that stocks are much less volatile when held for long periods than when observed over just one-year time frames.
 Bonds, however, are almost the polar opposite.
 Given the higher returns that stocks have generally afforded, this suggests investors should be more prepared to accept their risk relative to fixed income.